andreataglia/jlite-compiler/README.md

 Run `make run in=filepath` to feed the input file to be parsed to the parser.
 You can try one of the test files, for example:

-    $ make run in=test_ok/e.j
+    $ make run in=test_ok/typecheck/1

 If everything goes fine you will see the following as last line:

-    Successfully parse!
+    Done executing.
 Look at output.txt for the outcome

 Indeed, you can look into the file `output.txt` for the parsed input.

-If you were to feed a bad program to the parser the makefile recipe will fail and you can look into `output.txt` to have more info about where the parser got stuck.
+If you were to feed a bad program to the parser the makefile recipe will fail and any typing error is clearly reported.
+You can look into `output.txt` to have more info about where the compiler halted the execution.

 ## Understanding the output

 The front end compiler gives one output per component if everything goes well during the compilation process:
 - <b>Parsing</b> produces the first section which is a mere pretty printing of the input program
 - <b>Static Checking</b> produces a first part in which the Class Descriptors are printed (order of classes is random because of the HashMap structure which holds them).
 That's the default environment for the whole program.
 Second part produces the type checking results for each class.
 Not that every component _Comp_ has been marked with the resulting Type in the following way: